 6. In 2015, the Government of the Syrian Arab Republic aligned its national development agenda with the global 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals (SDGs).
 In October 2019, the Government issued the "Syria 2030" strategic plan providing guiding policies and an implementation framework aligned with the 2030 Agenda.
 The same year, the Government presented its first national report on the SDGs, which serves as a baseline report on the status of SDG achievement in the Syrian Arab Republic.
-The report emphasized the progress made against the Millennium Development Goals prior to the crisis and the numerous challenges to achieving the SDGs, specifically due to a decrease in revenues and production and investments in the economic and social sectors.
+The report emphasized the progress made against the Millennium Development Goals prior to the conflict and the numerous challenges to achieving the SDGs, specifically due to a decrease in revenues and production and the inability of the State to invest in the economic and social sectors.